EDUCBA

 Applications of Tensorflow

-TensorFlow can build any type of Deep Learning algorithms like CNN, RNN, DBN, FeedForward Neural Network, Natural Language Processing, etc. There are several programming elements in introducing TensorFlow like Constants, Variables, Placeholders, Sessions, etc. It has a wide range of applications, some of which are mentioned below.
+TensorFlow can build any type of Deep Learning algorithm like CNN, RNN, DBN, FeedForward Neural Network, Natural Language Processing, etc. There are several programming elements in introducing TensorFlow like Constants, Variables, Placeholders, Sessions, etc. It has a wide range of applications, some of which are mentioned below.

 • Speech Recognition Systems